pingcap/dm/docs/RFCS/20211008_dml_execution_optimization.md

 - Compactor compacts DMLs, output a ***batch*** of INSERT/DELETE/UPDATE jobs and flush job(receive from input channel)
 - Causality detects conflict for DMLs, output INSERT/DELETE/UPDATE jobs, conflict job(conflict detected) and flush job(receive from input channel) in ***streaming***
-- DMLWorker receives a group of compact jobs from Compactor, splits jobs to CompactorWorkers by batch size, executes them concurrently and then wait for next group of compact jobs.
+- DMLWorker receives a group of compact jobs from Compactor, splits jobs to CompactorWorkers by batch size, executes them in parallel and then wait for next group of compact jobs.
 - DMLWorker receives DML jobs from Causality in streaming, distribute them to the CausalityWorkers by hash key, each CausalityWorker executes batch jobs and wait for next batch of causality jobs.
 - Executor called by CompactorWorker and CausalityWorker, it receives batch of jobs, get connection from connection pool and then generate, merge and execute DMLs to downstream.

+> **Notice**
+>
+> The difference between CompactorWorker and CausalityWorker is that:
+>  1. The number of CompactorWorker is determined by the number of compacted jobs and batch-size while the number of CausalityWorker is specific at the beginning.
+>  2. CompactorWorker is in batch mode, which will start receiving the next batch of compacted jobs only after all of them have finished executing previous jobs.
+CausalityWorker is in streaming mode, which wait for the others only when receive conflict job, otherwise execute jobs individually.
+>  3. CompactorWorker has no ID because each of them is stateless.
+CausalityWorker has ID since each of them should execute jobs with same hash key.
+>

 ### Benchmark